hypo69/hypo/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

    ## More Details

-   More detailed description.
+   A more detailed description.
 Explain how and why this code is used in the project.
-   Analyze the code provided to you earlier
+   Analyze the code previously provided to you

    ## Classes

    ### `ClassName`

-   **Description**: Description of the class.
+   **Description**: Class description.

-    **How the class works**:
+   **Working principle**:
-        Explain how the class works.
-If the class is complex, provide a detailed code analysis
+       Explain the work of the class.
+If the class is complex, make a detailed analysis of the code

-   Document EACH function or method.
+   Create documentation for EACH function or method.
 Explain the purpose of each variable.
    - All comments and docstrings must be in Russian in UTF-8 format.
-If the original code is written in English, translate it to Russian
+If the text is written in English in the original code, translate it into Russian

    **Methods**: # if there are methods
    - `method_name`: Brief description of the method.
    - `method_name`: Brief description of the method.
    **Parameters**: # if there are parameters
    - `param` (str): Description of the `param` parameter.
    - `param1` (Optional[str | dict | str], optional): Description of the `param1` parameter.
 Defaults to `None`.
    **Examples**
-   - Examples of defining a class and working with the class
+   - Examples of defining a class and working with a class

    ## Functions